ChamanAgrawal/GSoC19_Report/README.md

  ├── forward_rule                   # Iterate over a biword/permutation and insert entries in a tableau
- ├── backward_rule                  # Iterate over a tableau and insert entries in an array ├── insertion                      # Insert an entry in the tableau according to the bijection algorithm ├── reverse_insertion              # Remove an entry from tableau according to the reverse bijection algorithm ├── _forward_format_output         # Change tableau to different output format as given by user └── _backward_format_output        # Change array to different output format as given by user
+ ├── backward_rule                  # Iterate over a tableau and insert entries in an array ├── insertion                      # Insert an entry in the tableau according to the bijection algorithm ├── reverse_insertion              # Remove an entry from the tableau according to the reverse bijection algorithm ├── _forward_format_output         # Change tableau to different output format as given by the user └── _backward_format_output        # Change array to different output format as given by the user
 ```

 ##### Function call structure